 This comes at a time when traditional newsrooms are already under strain.
 Newsrooms continue to get smaller, and what’s left of teams are also grappling with a rise in misinformation.
 Altogether, this is putting more pressure on journalists to choose stories that will increase clicks and to source solid data and insights from industry experts to support their coverage.
 It also means they have a lot less bandwidth for softer news and evergreen storylines.

-Moving into 2024, your media outreach should center around data-driven storytelling, thought leadership perspectives, and storylines tied to the current news landscape.
+Moving forward, your media outreach should incorporate a focus on data-driven storytelling, unique thought leadership perspectives, and storylines tied to the current news landscape.